KLAQ: History

-On September 15, 1978, the station first signed on.
+On September 15, 1978, the station first signed on the air.
 It was owned by Rex Broadcasting, along with KROD (600 AM).
 When it was still a construction permit issued by the Federal Communications Commission, the unbuilt station used the call sign KUOE.
 Throughout its on-air history, the station's call letters have always been KLAQ and it has always carried a rock format, originally album rock.

 KPAS (93.9 FM, now KINT), owned by the El Paso Broadcasting Corporation, was El Paso's original FM rock station.
 KLAQ's sign-on put it in competition with KPAS.
 But with the shift in contemporary music listening from AM radio to the FM band, KPAS switched to a Top 40 format in 1981, making KLAQ the sole rock outlet in El Paso.
 For a few years in the early 2000s, Mexican radio station XHEPR-FM (99.1 MHz), licensed to Ciudad Juárez, aired an English-language classic rock format that targeted the El Paso radio market.

 In 1989, KLAQ and KROD were acquired by D & F Broadcasting.
 KLAQ joined the ABC Rock Radio Network.

 The stations changed hands again in 1997, going to New Wave Broadcasting L.P.
 In the 2010s, KLAQ was acquired by Townsquare Media, along with KROD.